 For Part A, you qualify for Medicare through age, disability, and work history, so income doesn’t come into the equation if you hit all those marks.
 For Part B, however, your premium depends on your income for each tax year.
 J

 How old do you have to be to apply for Medicare in NC?

 You can start the application process to receive Medicare in North Carolina three months before your 65th birthday.
 If you have ALS, have been receiving disability income, or have a family member, such as a spouse, already on Medicare, you can get it as early as age 62.

 Does North Carolina have free healthcare?

 A couple of instances qualify as free healthcare in North Carolina.
 The first is if you’re old enough and have enough of a work history to receive Part A of Medicare with no premium.

 The second instance is receiving Medicaid.
 North Carolina’s Medicaid program is for all low-income residents, which includes children and pregnant women.

 Part B has a standard monthly premium everyone pays based on their income each year, so it’s not free.

 How to Sign Up for Supplemental Medicare in North Carolina

 Your best bet comes from working with a licensed agent since Medicare is not easy to navigate on your own.
 The services for working with a licensed agent are free, so don’t worry about any additional costs.
-To see what you can receive regarding supplemental plans, give us a call today.
+Call us today to see what you can receive regarding supplemental plans.
 Or fill out this easy rate form to get pricing on plans in your area.